think-privacy/TryLinux/README.md

-# Compute Freely
+# Try Linux

-Compute Freely is a website that's meant to be a friendly place to start for the Free & Open Source Software and Linux curious.
+Try Linux is a website that's meant to be a friendly place to start for the Free & Open Source Software and Linux curious.
+Try Linux is a site made by [ThinkPrivacy](https://www.thinkprivacy.io).

 ## Copying & Reuse